How to Erase Startup Disk on macOS Ventura?

 Pick First Aid from the menu.

-Just hit the "Run" button.
+Just hit the Run button.

 Disk Utility will repair your disk as soon as it is finished.

-Erase a volume, not the disk:
+Option 2.
+Erase a volume instead of the entire disk:

 If you have more than one volume on an external disk and want to delete everything, you should erase the volumes individually.
 Choose the volume underneath it; click the down arrow next to the disk's name to view it in Disk Utility's sidebar, then click Erase.